 Dr. Elizabeth Ritter’s research focuses on syntactic structure, its morphological composition, and its contribution to lexical semantics.
 To date her work has been based on data from a variety of languages including English, Blackfoot, Hebrew, Haitian Creole, and French.
 In current research, she is exploring tenselessness, and its implications for clause structure in Blackfoot, as well as typological patterns in pronouns, and interactional language.

-Students: Mahyar Nakhaei (PhD), Kang Xu (PhD), Andrea Levinstein-Rodriguez (MA), Qiu Peng (MA), Shayne Shapkin (MA)
+Students: Mahyar Nakhaei (PhD), Kang Xu (PhD), Francisco Ongay González (PhD), Jesse Weir (PhD), Qiu Peng (MA), Shayne Shapkin (MA)